 - An electronic application for reporting at-sea observations from deep-sea fishing vessels is being developed by the Information Technology Division of FAO.
-This application, SmartForms, will include an initial set of forms for VME reporting requirements, developed in consultation with regional partners.
-It will be available for testing by project partners interested in deploying the application in 2019. - A feasibility study on the use of electronic monitoring systems on deep-sea fishing vessels operating in the ABNJ to collect information on VMEs is underway.
-In collaboration with SIOFA and the Cook Islands (Ministry of Marine resources), it will examine technical aspects related to the use of electronic monitoring systems in these vessels.
+This application, SmartForms, will include an initial set of forms for VME reporting requirements, developed in consultation with regional partners. - Support for the trialing of electronic monitoring systems on deep-sea fishing vessels operating in the ABNJ to collect information on VMEs.
+In collaboration with the Cook Islands (Ministry of Marine resources), a feasibility study on the use of electronic monitoring systems on deep-sea fishing vessels is being undertaken. - An analysis of the EAF practices implemented by regional bodies with a mandate for the management and conservation of deep-sea fishing in the ABNJ is underway.